METALS-Copper slips on uncertainty ahead of China factory report

 neutral and see how the market reacts to them."

-percent at $7,299 a tonne, around the same price it closed at a week ago.

-Losses were cushioned after a second accident in less than three weeks
+However, losses were cushioned after a second accident in under three weeks

 threatened to cause a prolonged closure at Indonesia's Grasberg, the world's